johnwarden/open-community-notes/proposals/001-architecture/README.md

 * Organizations building the first Open Community Notes apps could similarly implement a controlled rollout, seeking to attract a diverse foundation of trustworthy early users.

-## Anonymous IDs

-Note and rating records would include an additional **anonymous ID** field associated with the user ID.
-These IDs would be prefixed with a string identifying the PDS (e.g. "communitynotes.bsky.app:5684B38EB5…") to guarantee uniqueness.
-This prefix would be associated with the domain of the DID of the PDS that signs the transaction.
-This way the Community Notes PDS can prove its authority to sign transactions for its own anonymous IDs, preventing other PDSs from (maliciously) submitting ratings for X Community Notes users.

-A more involved system could permit portability (e.g. allow X users to port their anonymous ID to a different Community Notes app).
-Future research could explore cryptographic solutions that enable users to switch between pseudonymous identity providers.

-## Reporting Workflow

-Currently, users of Bluesky and other apps can submit anonymous **moderation reports** to a moderation service.
-These reports can include a reason “e.g. misleading content or spam” and an optional detailed description.
-Each moderation service determines what to do with these reports.

-If a Community Notes App implemented the moderation service [API for submitting reports](https://docs.bsky.app/docs/api/com-atproto-moderation-create-report), then these reports could be automatically converted into notes.
-However, it is likely that many moderation reports are low quality.
-Further, only users who have received a minimum rating impact score and have provided the required proof of work should be allowed to submit notes (see the Manipulation section above).

-So instead, we suggest that a Community Notes App could use moderation reports to help users identify posts that may need notes.